armadillica/flamenco/README.md

 ```

 ## Running brender
 It's pretty simple.
-Move into the brender folder and run - in four different terminals:
+Move into each node folder and run - in four different terminals:

 ```
-$ ./brender.py dashboard		# will start the dashboard
-$ cd server; ./manage.py runserver  		# will start the server
-$ cd manager; ./manage.py runserver  		# will start the manager
+$ ./manage.py runserver  		# will start the node (dashoard, server, manager or worker according to the current folder)
-$ ./brender.py worker			# will start the worker
 ```

 If you now visit `http://brender-dashboard:8888` with your web browser you should see the dashboard!

+It is also possible to configure the different applications.
+You may find a `config.py.example`, so you can rename
+it to `config.py` and edit it before run the application.

 ## Architecture
 At the moment the content of the `brender` folder is quite messy due to refactoring.
 The important subfolders are: